posfaig/realeyes/README.md

 ## Alternatives to Glue

 There are quite a few alternatives to AWS Glue.
-E.g. Data pipeline, EMR, Batch.
+E.g. Data pipeline, EMR, Batch or other simple compute services like EC2 or Fargate.
 Glue was picked for the following reasons:

   - Athena is out-of-the-box integrated with AWS Glue Data Catalog.
   - Dev endpoint, where data scientists can experiment with/write new ETL jobs.